 The permanent collection consists of paintings from the 14th to the 20th century, including a handful of minor Cézannes, and it regularly hosts extensive special exhibitions.
 Read a full review of the Musée Granet.

-Finally, on the rue Joseph Cabassol (which runs parallel to the rue du 4 Septembre) you will find the Hôtel de Caumont (pictured at the top of the page).
+Last, but by no means least, on the rue Joseph Cabassol (which runs parallel to the rue du 4 Septembre) you will find one of the most lavish residences of this ritzy part of town: the Hôtel de Caumont (pictured here and at the top of the page).

-Built between 1715 and 1742, it was formerly the Darius Milhaud Conservatory of Music and Dance (the Conservatoire relocated in 2013 to a new building designed by the Japanese architect Kengo Kuma).
+Built between 1715 and 1742, this building was used as the Darius Milhaud Conservatory of Music and Dance until the Conservatoire relocated in 2013 to a new building designed by the Japanese architect Kengo Kuma.